-The initial dataset was accumulated out of 78 stations located at the span of the 70 torrential streams, as shown in Fig. 1.
+The initial dataset was accumulated out of 78 stations located at the span of the seventy torrential streams.
 The time span of the initial information covered a period of 28 years, from 1965 to 1993, for most of the stations' measurements.
-The current research though, does not average the rainfall time-series, but rather takes under consideration the average for every month for each year.
+The current research though, does not average the rainfall time series, but rather takes under consideration the average for every month for each year.
 The parental research of Iliadis and Maris [22] used three structural input parameters, namely the area of watershed, the altitude and the slope and two dynamic ones, the average annual and the average monthly rain height.
-For the time span of each dynamic factor, the monthly measurements had been averaged on a year basis and the result was used as input.
+For the time span of each dynamic factor, the monthly measurements had been averaged and the result was used as input.
 The research key point was that it used only two dynamic parameters and among them, only the rain height should be monitored monthly and annually, rendering the acquisition of model inputs effortless and inexpensive both financially and in human resources.
-The current research differs in that, while utilizing the average annual rain fall, this no longer plays the most important role in the input vector.
-In this case, we elected to bring the whole monthly average measurements into play and to search for the best combination of measurements as inputs to the neural network.
+The current research differs in that it does not utilize the average annual rain fall at all.
+Instead, we elected to bring the whole monthly average measurements into play and to search for the best combination of measurements as inputs to the neural network.
 The key feature of this attempt is that while it keeps the data acquisition at low level of expenses, it also goes to a lower level of input data dimensionality, essentially rendering the input vector more precise.
 Once trained, the proposed ANN continues to be highly adaptable to various regions and places, provided that the inputs will have been manipulated according to the genetic algorithm decisions.